 The first method is available to all Georgia homeowners, and simply involves some investigation.
-The second depends on whether you meet certain qualifications.
-If you do, you can seek tax relief using both methods.
+The second depends on whether you (and your home) meet certain qualifications under the applicable tax regulations.
+If so, you can seek tax relief using both methods.

-You may know that the Georgia tax authorities compute your property tax by multiplying your home’s taxable value by the applicable tax rate.
+You might know that the Georgia tax authorities compute property tax by multiplying a home’s taxable value by the applicable tax rate.
 To see how this process works, consider this example:

-Example: David and Patricia own their two-bedroom home in the suburbs of Atlanta.
+David and Patricia own their two-bedroom home in the suburbs of Atlanta.
 The assessor has placed a taxable value of $200,000 on the home.
 If the tax rate is 1%, David and Patricia will owe $2,000 in property tax.
 However, imagine that they believe, based on evidence, that their assessment is too high, and appeal the $200,000 taxable value.
 The appeals board reduces that value to $150,000.
-Now, the Patricia and David owe only $1,500 in property tax on their Georgia home.
+Now, Patricia and David owe only $1,500 in property tax on their Georgia home.

-If you believe that the tax assessor has misjudged the value of your home, for example, by stating that it is larger than it really is; or if the taxable value is higher than that of similar homes, you might want to pursue an appeal.
+If you believe that the tax assessor has misjudged the value of your home, for example, by stating that it is larger than it really is; or if the taxable value is suspiciously higher than that of similar homes in the neighborhood, you might want to pursue an appeal.

-Georgia law allows for reduced property taxes if you meet certain requirements.
-Here’s a summary of the most common such tax reduction categories for homeowners to consider:
+Georgia law allows for reduced property taxes if you and your home meet specific requirements.
+Below is a summary of the most common such tax reduction categories for homeowners to consider:

-Line-of-duty exemption.
-Were you married to a peace officer or firefighter who was killed in the line of duty?
-If so, and if you haven’t remarried, your Georgia home is 100% exempt from any property tax.
+Line-of-duty exemption: Were you married to a police officer or firefighter who was killed in the line of duty?
+If so, and if you have not remarried, your Georgia home is 100% exempt from any property tax.

-Senior citizens.
-If you’re 62 years old or older, and your annual family income is $10,000 or less, up to $10,000 of your Georgia home’s value may be exempt from school tax.
-And if you’re 62 years or older and your family income doesn't exceed $30,000 a part of your home may be exempt from county tax.
+Senior citizen exemptions: If you are 62 years old or older, and your annual family income is $10,000 or less, up to $10,000 of your Georgia home’s value may be exempt from school tax.
+And if you’re 62 years or older and your family income doesn't exceed $30,000, a part of your home may be exempt from county tax.
 The amount of the exemption depends on how much this year’s assessed value exceeds last year’s.

-Veterans.
-A disabled veteran or the unmarried surviving spouse of such a veteran qualifies for a substantial Georgia property tax exemption based a complex set of rules.
-A similar exemption is available to the unmarried surviving spouse of a U.S. armed forces member who died in a war or conflict involving the U.S. military.
+Veteran exemptions: A disabled veteran or the unmarried surviving spouse of such a veteran qualifies for a substantial Georgia property tax exemption based a complex set of rules.
+A similar exemption is available to the unmarried surviving spouse of a United States armed forces member who died in a war or conflict involving the United States military.